El-Daro/labyrinth-pathfinder/README.md

 ...
 N: `index + 1`

-Next step would be to use binary encoding, where a single int could represent the whole state (each cell only taking three bits).
+Next step would be to use binary encoding, where a single integer could represent the whole state (each cell only taking three bits).
 It would drastically reduce memory usage and provide hashing alternative: the resulting number would be its own hash.

 </details>